saalfeldlab/n5-utils/README.md

 # n5-utils
-Simple standalone BigDataViewer for multiple N5 (or HDF5) datasets and also a copy, rechunking, and recompressing tool for N5 and HDF5.
+Simple standalone BigDataViewer for multiple N5 (or HDF5) datasets or mipmap pyramids and also a copy, rechunking, and recompressing tool for N5 and HDF5.

 Installation requires maven, OpenJDK8, and lib-hdf5, on Ubuntu:
 ```bash